-In the market for a new business number but cannot decide if local phone numbers or toll free numbers are the way to go?
+In the market for a new business number but cannot decide if local phone numbers or toll-free numbers are the way to go?
 Here’s a rundown on the difference between these two kinds of numbers and what to keep in mind when choosing one for your company.

 Local Phone Numbers vs. Toll Free Numbers

 Telecom technology has advanced in such a way that individuals have access to a variety of business telephone numbers for their communication needs.
-Toll free and local phone numbers are two types of contact numbers that can be used by start-ups, small businesses, large corporations, and more.
+Toll-free and local phone numbers are two types of contact numbers that can be used by start-ups, small businesses, large corporations, and more.
 Before you decide which numbers to purchase for business needs, you need to consider how they differ in utility.

-Why Businesses Use Local Phone Numbers?
+Why do Businesses Use Local Phone Numbers?